Protandrena

 Protandrena is a genus of mining bees in the family Andrenidae.
 Depending upon whose definition of the genus one follows, there are anywhere from 50 to 180 described species in Protandrena; traditional classifications recognize 7 subgenera, some of which are sometimes elevated to genus rank, and other classifications place many of these species in the related genus Pseudopanurgus (e.g.), leaving Protandrena with a much smaller constituency.
 In the most inclusive definition, they are found from Canada through Argentina.
 However, there is current disagreement whether the Protandrena in South America belong to different genera, in which case the genus extends only as far south as Panama.

+Ecology

-They are solitary bees, but some species nest in aggregates.
+They are solitary bees, but some species nest in aggregations.
 They prefer to nest in sunny areas with sparse vegetation.
 The underground nests have cells lined with a chemical substance.
 This "wallpaper" acts as a barrier between fungi and bacteria.
-The eggs hatch, the larvae develop, and then overwinter as mature larvae with hardened skinThey are primarily active from May to October, but have been noted to be active in April in the region six of the United States.
+The eggs hatch, the larvae develop, and then overwinter as mature larvae with hardened skin.
+They are primarily active from May to October, but have been noted to be active in April in the region six of the United States.
+Cuckoo bees in the genus Holcopasites have been found as kleptoparasites in Protandrena nests.

-There are specialists and generalist found in the genus Protandrena.
-One notable specialist is Protandrena abdominalis, whom specializes on Monarda (bee balm).
+There are specialists and generalists found in the genus Protandrena.
+One notable specialist is Protandrena abdominalis, a specialist on Monarda punctata (bee balm) that is placed in its own subgenus, Metapsaenythia.

-The cuckoo bee species, Holcopasites, is a noted nest parasite of Protandrena.

 Morphology

-Protandrena bees are typically slender black bees.
+Protandrena are typically slender black bees.
 They frequently have yellow on the face and pronotum.
-They could have red on the metasoma.
+They may have red on the metasoma.
 They rarely have a green or blue tint.
 The forewings will have two or three submarginal cells.
 The photo to the right shows submarginal cells (on Lasioglossum).
 The three submarginal cells are near the top of the wing.